 Office 5211 Humanities; Hours: Wed 1:30-3:30; Ph.
-263-8931; <twinicha@wisc.edu> Readings: Every week, students must do the required readings (\).
+263-8931; <twinicha@wisc.edu> Readings: Every week, students must do the required readings ().
 Additional readings (-) are provided in case students cannot find the required readings to prepare for the class, and for further interests on the topics.
 All required readings are also available in the Reserves.
-Some journal articles are accessible on-line (@), via MADCAT and the library's journal databases.
-Attendance and participation required: Every student must do a presentation at the beginning of at least one class.
-Regular attendance in the class is required.
+Some journal articles are accessible on-line (marked @ in this syllabus), via the library's journal databases.

+Attendance and participation required: Regular attendance in the class is required.
 Participation in the discussion is expected.
 Frequent and unreasonable absence may result in penalty.